Want to just get started? Click here to sign up for Semrush and find competitor backlinks today.

 So you have a list of your top competitors based on the search results from your keyword research.
 You need to take those websites and analyze their link profiles.

 You’re going to need to use software to help you do this.
-There are plenty of tools available online, but one of my favorites is SEMrush.
+There are plenty of tools available online, but one of our favorites is Semrush.

-I like this software because it’s extremely versatile.
+We like this software because it’s extremely versatile.
 With that said, you’ll need to pay to use their tools.
-If you get billed on an annual basis, plans start at $83 per month.
+If you get billed on an annual basis, plans start at $108.33 per month.

 Start by using the “Backlink Gap” tool.